 The plugin can help if some customers order very bulky or heavy goods, while you normally do not charge shipping fees.
 However, make sure there is an updated version of the plugin that has been tested with your version of WordPress.
 Otherwise, this plugin can quickly become a security risk for your online shop.
 See our tips for choosing plugins for WordPress and WooCommerce.

 In the European Union, there are numerous legal requirements you need to consider for WooCommerce, particularly in Germany and Austria.
 One wrong setting and you face the quite realistic risk of a legal warning - from competitors, competition associations or authorities.
 This applies especially if:

 - The registered office for your online shop is in the EU

 - If you sell from your shop to EU countries

 In addition to the well-known extensions, there are numerous little helpers that make your life with WooCommerce easier.
-This will save you time-consuming individual development.
-But be careful: Too many Plugins installed at the same time can slow down your WordPress system.
+This saves you time-consuming individual development.
+But be careful: too many plugins installed at the same time can slow down your WordPress system.
 Or the extensions can paralyze each other.
 If you are unsure, ask a service provider.

-Equally important is a high-performance web hosting that is completely geared towards WooCommerce .
-This is the only way to cope with the many processes that your visitors perform in the shop at the same time.
-See our article 4 factors for the WooCommerce hosting.
-Are you developing online shop projects for your customers?
-Then use our free hosting for WooCommerce now.
+Equally important is a high-performance WordPress hosting that is completely geared towards WooCommerce.
+This is the only way to cope with the many processes that your visitors carry out in the shop at the same time.
+See our article 4 factors for WooCommerce hosting.
+Do You develop online shop projects for your customers?
+Then take advantage of our free hosting for WooCommerce in the development phase.